ATTPC/attpc_merger/README.md

 - Pad map (Optional): Specifies the full path to a CSV file which contains the mapping information for AT-TPC pads and electronics.
 If set to default (clicking the Default button), it will use a pad map that has been bundled with the code base.
 - First Run Number: The starting run number (inclusive)
 - Last Run Number: The ending run number (inclusive)
+- Number of Workers: The number of parallel worker threads to divide the runs amongst.
+Each worker will get a subset of the run range.
+If you don't have enough runs to give all workers something to do, only the threads that would do work are created (i.e. n_workers = 3, n_runs = 2, only 2 workers are created).
+Must be at least 1.

 Configurations can be saved using File->Save and loaded using File->Open